philipdarke/torchtime/_sources/tutorials/unequal_length.md.txt

         106, 118, 138,  74])
 ```

-Trajectories are padded with `NaNs` to the length of the longest trajectory if the data set is of irregular length:
+Sequences are padded with `NaNs` to the length of the longest sequence if the data set is of irregular length.
+For example, the first sequence in CharacterTrajectories:

 ```python
 from torch.utils.data import DataLoader